Our top 12 moments in 2018 while creating Mio for Slack, Webex & Microsoft Teams

 Mio CEO, Tom Hadfield, officially unveiled Mio to kick off our universal messaging mission.
 Initially aimed at users of Slack, Atlassian Stride and Cisco Spark, our product has since evolved in response to changes in the industry.
 Mio now integrates with Slack, Microsoft Teams and Cisco Webex Teams.

-Mio were selected as a finalist in the 2018 SXSW Accelerator Pitch Event on March 10 and 11 in the Enterprise & Smart Data Technology category.
+Mio was selected as a finalist in the 2018 SXSW Accelerator Pitch Event on March 10 and 11 in the Enterprise & Smart Data Technology category.
 This was our first public appearance, following our online launch on Product Hunt.

 We did the Capital Factory Startup Crawl – a celebration of technology and entrepreneurship in Austin through a pub crawl experience.